Driver Assistance & the Path of Most Resistance

 A dedicated highway lane for vehicles with “pilot-like” assistance capabilities

-Automatic engagement based on context and patterns (like the Segway eMoped C80 Auto Cruise feature)
+Activate automatic engagement based on context and patterns of behavior and flow (like the Segway eMoped C80 Auto Cruise feature)

 If my phone is “acting-up” (or) my laptop starts to slow-down (or) my vehicle’s infotainment system freezes, then I perform a “reboot”.
 It’s interesting that that is still the go-to fix for so many of us.
 And if you and I have ever worked together, then you know that I like to blame the $#!@ Fairy for causing (mostly digital) breakdowns.
 Despite knowing the system and maybe the organizational and financial reasons why things do not work as expected, it is always easier to blame fairies.
 But not in this case.
-It may be time for that proverbial Reboot (or said another way, a Creative Leap) in the planning, architecting, enabling and functional presentation of Driver Assistance to consumers.
-And increased pace and reduced friction of mass consumer adoption of EVs and AVs may depend on it.
+It may be time for that proverbial Reboot (or said another way, a Creative Leap) in the planning, architecting, enabling and functional presentation of Driver Assistance.
+Increase the pace and importance of structured consumer understanding, prototyping, feedback loops, and constant improvement.
+Reduce the friction of mass consumer ADAS adoption and realize the investment in share of trust and loyalty.
+The viability and customer acceptance of future EVs and AVs may depend on it.

 These opinions are mine alone and do not represent any OEM, Supplier or any other company in the Automotive or Mobility industries.
 Sources of valuable information on these topics that informed these ideas came from JD Power, IIHS, the University of Windsor, Human Systems Lab, Euro NCAP, Consumer Reports, NHTSA, Pew Research Center and recent survey’s on Reddit.